raghavsingh05/Newsletter-signup/README.md

 # Newsletter-signup
-This newsletter Web App sends the latest news using API Using Mailchimp
+This newsletter Web App sends the latest news using Mailchimp API to send newsletter on the signup emails